 This topic describes what to do if winIDEA Editor window shows inconsistent or no glyph margin (grey strip or column on the left side of the Editor), icons (glyphs, LoC (Line of Code) markers, debug line symbols,...) for debugging of the opened source file thus disabling source-level debugging in winIDEA.

-1. Correctly add and configure source file application symbol file in Symbol Files page.
+1. Correctly add and configure the source file application symbol file in Symbol Files page.

-2. Start debug session (Download or Load Symbols Only).
+2. Start the debug session (Download or Load Symbols Only).

 1. If the content of the source file was changed or a new source file was added to the project, the symbol file (e.g. ELF) needs to be rebuilt.
 If a separate file (e.g. Motorola S) is used for device programming, make sure that it is updated too.

 2. When the symbol file is up to date, (re)start debug session in winIDEA.

 Symbol file has to contain (enough) debug information so that debugger can do source-level debugging.
 This is managed through compiler debugging options.

 1. Refer to your compiler and linker documentation on how to enable debug information.

 Per default, winIDEA uses source file locations defined in the symbol file debug information.
 Check if your source file location references in the symbol file are the same as actual file locations on your PC.
 Refer to Locating the source code winIDEA Help page.